Github

 1. Overview

 GitHub is a cloud-based code hosting platform designed for developers to store, manage, track, and collaborate on software projects.
-It uses Git as its core version control system and provides powerful collaboration features such as issue tracking, code review, and continuous integration.
+It uses Git as its core version control system and provides powerful collaboration features such as issue tracking, code review, continuous integration, and more.

-With GoInsight's Github node, you can seamlessly integrate repository management and automated operations into your workflows.
-This allows you to build powerful automation processes around code, issues, releases, and workflows, including:
+Through GoInsight's Github node, you can seamlessly integrate code repository management and automation operations into your workflows.
+This enables you to build powerful automation processes around code, issues, releases, and workflows, including:

-• Repository Management: Get detailed information, file lists, and license information for repositories, and search public repositories based on complex criteria.
+• Repository Management: Get detailed repository information, file lists, license information, and search public repositories based on complex conditions.

-• File Operations: Create, read, update, and delete files in a specified repository.
+• File Operations: Create, read, update, and delete files in specified repositories.

-• Issue Management: Automatically create, edit, get, and lock issues in a repository, and add comments.
+• Issue Management: Automatically create, edit, get, and lock issues in repositories, and add comments.

-• Release Management: Manage the full lifecycle of repository releases, including creating, getting, updating, and deleting.
+• Release Management: Manage the full lifecycle of repository releases, including creation, retrieval, update, and deletion.

-• Code Review: Create, get, and update reviews for a specified Pull Request.
+• Code Review: Create, get, and update review comments for specified pull requests.

-• Workflow Automation: Trigger (Dispatch), enable, disable, get, and monitor GitHub Actions workflows.
+• Workflow Automation: Dispatch, enable, disable, get, and monitor GitHub Actions workflows.

-• Collaboration Management: Invite users to become collaborators on a repository.
+• Collaboration Management: Invite users to become collaborators on repositories.

 2. Prerequisites